camila-dangelo-tempesta/ml_regression_ecommerce/README.md

 # ****

-## Ecommerce regression supervised machine learning
+## Supervised Regression Machine Learning for Ecommerce

 An e-commerce company sells products through its website and through its mobile app.
 To make a purchase, a customer registers on the portal (using a web site or app).